 Now in 2020, I’m doing some hindsight thinking and processing my Dragonfly blogs. ..
 I believe my mind was doing mental gymnastics as I was searching for my way back to God.
 I’m so grateful for these messages that brought me back to God and His Beloved Son.
 I had not chosen a screenshot for this post until now, when likening the lesson to the one given by the One True Teacher, Jesus Christ, seems very appropriate.

 The text from the university was simple: Your teacher will be holding his next class this afternoon.
 Please plan to attend.

 It has been a while.
 After the first handful of substitutes, the school decided to just cancel the classes.
 Now, we’re all sitting in our old seats.
 Except for Irreverent Student.
-Cleanly shaved after his No-Shave-November experience, he’s standing by the door, backpack slung over one shoulder.
+Fresh off his neatly kept, No-Shave-November experience, he’s standing by the door, backpack slung over one shoulder.